thenexthub/Codira/Runtimes/Readme.md

-# Swift Runtime Libraries
+# Codira Runtime Libraries

-This directory contains the pieces of the Swift runtime libraries.
+This directory contains the pieces of the Codira runtime libraries.

 ## Development